How we assess your application

 Confirmation of permanent residence

-If we approve your application, we will issue you a permanent resident visa.
-This visa includes your Confirmation of Permanent Residence (COPR) and your entry visa.
+If we approve your application, we will issue you a Confirmation of Permanent Residence (COPR) and, if you are from a country that requires visas, a permanent resident visa.

 Your COPR will have information about who you are as well as your photograph.
 Please check to make sure it is correct.
 It should be the same as the information on your passport.
-If there is a mistake on your COPR, contact your visa office.
+If there is a mistake on your COPR, contact your visa office or send a message through your MyCIC account (depending on how you applied).

-You must have your COPR and your visa with you when you arrive in Canada.
+You must have your COPR, and your visa (if you need one) with you when you arrive in Canada.

 Provincial nominees who have a request for case information may contact the Client Service Unit at the Centralized Intake Office (CIO).
 Note that if your application has already been sent to the visa office for processing, the CIO will not be able to help you.